mickymacirl/CI-P3-FruitHM/README.md

 ### Main Game Input Error Checking

-Input is a single letter in the alphabet.
+Input is a double letter in the alphabet.

 **Expected:** Any input outside of a single letter of the alphabet returns an error.